 No pupil should be in or invited into, the home of an adult who works with them unless they are family members or close family friends, in which case adults are advised to notify their line manager.
 Pupils must not be asked to assist adults with jobs or tasks at or in their private accommodation or for their personal benefit.

 There are occasions during exam periods when timetables clash and arrangements need to be made to preserve the integrity of the examination process and in these circumstances, exam boards may allow candidates to take an exam the following morning, including Saturdays.
-The examination board requires the centre to determine a method of supervision on journeys to and from the centre and overnight, which ensures the candidate’s wellbeing.
-This supervision may be undertaken by a parent/carer or, employees may be asked to volunteer to supervise pupils, which may with prior approval be in their own home.
+To comply with exam board requirements, the centre must implement appropriate supervision arrangements that ensure both the security of the examination and the candidate’s wellbeing during the intervening period, including during travel and overnight.

+Supervision may be undertaken by a parent or carer.
+Where school employees are asked to supervise pupils — including in their own homes — this must only take place with prior approval from senior leadership.
+In all cases where employees are involved in supervision, two employees must be present at all times.
+This is to ensure safeguarding best practice and to maintain the validity of the examination arrangements, in line with the expectations of awarding bodies.

 Other than in an emergency, an adult must not enter a pupil’s home if the parent/carer is absent.
 Always make detailed records including times of arrival and departure and ensure any behaviour or situation that gives rise to concern is discussed with [Tier].
 A risk assessment should be undertaken and appropriate risk management measures put in place prior to any planned home visit taking place.
 In the unlikely event that little or no information is available, home visits should not be made alone.
 [The Trust/Academy has a separate Home Visit and Lone-Working Policy.]